imponateado/procura_bico/README.md

 ## Usage

 1. Export a WhatsApp chat as `.zip` (including media is optional).
-2. Share the `.zip` file with the Chat Processor app.
+2. Share the `.zip` file with the Procura Bico app.
 3. Use the provided controls to split and clean the chat messages.

 ## Screenshots